ruggsea/2022IT-election-ads/README.md

 # 2022IT-election-ads

 Repository hosting screenshots of political ads relative to the 2022 Italian Election, taken from the Meta ads library database.
-The adsì IDs are taken from [ITA-ELECTION-2022](https://github.com/frapierri/ita-election-2022).
+The ads' IDs are taken from [ITA-ELECTION-2022](https://github.com/frapierri/ita-election-2022).

 # Prerequisites